christiansmith/norq/README.md

 ## Running the Tests

-  Get the source from GitHub, then in the root directory:
+  Get the source from GitHub, install nodeunit and expresso globally, then in the root directory:

   $ nodeunit test/test-norq.js test/test-logger.js test/test-config.js
   $ expresso test/test-http.js

 ## Acknowledgements

-  Thanks to my friends and family for all your support and encouragement.

   Thanks to the open source software community for sharing your work.
 Norq is built with:

   * Node.js and Redis (of course)
   * node_redis
   * node-uuid